Last Updated on: 19th September 2023, 09:04 am

 How Old Is A Tortoise When Fully Grown?

-In a way comparable to other long-lived species, tortoises don’t take their entire lives to reach their full size.
-Instead, they reach their maximum length and weight during adolescence and stop growing.
+Unlike other long-lived species, tortoises don’t take their entire lives to reach their full size.
+Instead, they reach their full length and weight during adolescence and stop growing.

 For example, the sulcata tortoise takes about 10 years from hatching to reach its adult size.
 Given its 100+ year lifespan, this doesn’t account for much of its life.

-Russian or horsefield tortoises may never grow beyond 1-3 pounds, while red-footed tortoises should reach 20-24 pounds to be healthy adults.
-You can expect upwards of 80 pounds from a sulcata tortoise.
+Russian or horsefield tortoises may never grow beyond 1-3 pounds, while red-footed tortoises should reach 20-24 pounds.
+You can expect a weight of 80 pounds from sulcata tortoises.